PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/add-edit store.md

 1) Name

 This input field allows to fill the name of the store.
 It can be translated: When several languages are installed, a drop-down next to the field is displayed.
 It allows choosing in which language the field is displayed and customizing it according to the language.
 Disabled languages are displayed in the drop-down.
-When hovered on "name", shows the following suggestion: "Store name (e.g. City Center Mall Store).
+When the label is hovered, a tooltip is displayed "Store name (e.g. City Center Mall Store).
 Allowed characters: letters, spaces and %s"

 2) Address